agkittens/pentago/README.md

 # pentago
-6x6 tic tac toe but with a twist
+6x6 tic tac toe but with a twist, it is a console game, make sure to enbale utf-8 characters

-Here's a possible description for the README.md file of your Pentago game project:

 ## features:
 ### game Logic: